devang1002/MovieNest/README.md

 # 🎬 MovieNest

 **MovieNest** is a simple **ASP.NET Core MVC** web application that allows users to manage movie details — including name, release date, producer, director, and casting.
-This project demonstrates **CRUD operations (Create, Read, Update, Delete)** using **Entity Framework Core** and **SQL Server** as the database.
+This project demonstrates **CRUD operations (Create, Read, Delete)** using **Entity Framework Core** and **SQL Server** as the database.
 It’s an excellent example of connecting a .NET Core MVC application with a real database and managing records through a clean UI.

 ---

 ## 🧩 Key Features

-- 🎥 Add, edit, view, and delete movies
+* 🎥 Add, edit, view, and delete movies
-- 🗄️ SQL Server database integration
+* 🗄️ SQL Server database integration
-- ⚙️ Entity Framework Core ORM
+* ⚙️ Entity Framework Core
-- 🧰 Dependency Injection for services
+* 🧰 Dependency Injection for services
+* 🧑‍💻 Simple UI with MVC architecture
+* 🔄 Supports CRUD operations with clean separation of concerns

 ---